XSockets/XSockets.NET-4.0/README.md

 ----------
 ## Fallback
-To use the fallback in XSockets you have to have .NET 4.5 and WebAPI.
+To use the fallback in XSockets you have to have OWIN, .NET 4.5 and WebAPI.

     TODO (will be included in next pre-release)